 - A network of experts specializing in the field, independent laboratories and qualified auditors;

 - A recognized European brand, well known internationally;

-- An independent, competent and reliable body, accredited by Cofrac for NF VALIDATION certification activities (Accreditation no. 5-0030.
-Scope available on the site of the French Accreditation Body http://www.cofrac.fr).
+- An independent, competent and reliable body, accredited by Cofrac for NF VALIDATION certification activities (Certification of products and services, accreditation Cofrac No. 5-0030 available at www.cofrac.fr/en/).

 In the food microbiology sector, AFNOR Certification is the first European body in granting Certificates according to EN ISO 16140-2 standard (protocol for the validation of alternative (proprietary) methods against a reference method).

 Although there may be numerous requirements to be met, NF VALIDATION procedure is simple, in 5 steps:

 We can answer your questions, confirm that your application comes within the scope of application of the NF VALIDATION mark and send you all the practical information you need on the conditions of obtaining certification.